 Are These Behringer Synths Ever Coming Out?
 Here’s What We Know

 Behringer is one of the most polarizing names in the synth world.
 Known equally for its aggressive pricing and unapologetic cloning strategy, the company has developed a reputation not just for controversy—but for announcing gear long before it’s ready.
 Over the past few years, they’ve teased dozens of synths inspired by legendary instruments, but many of them have been stuck in development limbo, leading some musicians to wonder if these products were ever meant to be real in the first place.
 Add in the occasional trolling post or meme-filled update, and it’s no wonder there’s skepticism.
 But despite the delays and drama, Behringer does seem committed to delivering.
-Several long-promised synths have finally made it to production, and 2025 looks like a potential turning point, with manufacturing reportedly ramping up on some of their most exciting projects yet.
+Several long-promised synths have finally made it to production, and 2025 looks like a potential turning point, with manufacturing reportedly ramping up on some of their most exciting projects yet, despite component shortages.
 So what’s actually coming?
 What’s still a prototype?
 And what might hit stores soon?
 Here’s a deep dive into the most exciting upcoming Behringer hardware synths—from confirmed clones and sleeper hits to ambitious reboots that could reshape the landscape if (or when) they drop.

 Disclosure: This post contains affiliate links.
 If you buy something through these links, I may earn a commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.